ReShape: a decoder for hypergraph product codes: Results

 It is worth to observe that actually ReShape can correct errors of weight strictly bigger than half the code distance, as long as they are not too `spread'.
 In fact, whenever an error is homologically equivalent to an operator $(L, R)$ such that $L$ has `few' non-zero rows and $R$ has `few' non-zero columns, ReShape succeeds.
 Formally, because by definition:

 Proposition \ref{prop:decoder} yields \begin{corollary} Provided that the classical decoders succeed, ReShape successfully corrects any $Z$-error $(L, R)$ with bounded row-column weight:

 \end{corollary} To sum up, ReShape successfully solves the decoding problem for any hypergraph product code requiring only $k$ oracle calls to a classical decoder for the seed matrices, where $k$ is the logical dimension of the code.
 Furthermore, it is able to correct for a vast class of errors of weight strictly bigger than half the code distance, provided that they have a `good' shape.
+Here by `good' we mean errors of low logical column-row weight but arbitrary Hamming weight as for instance the $Z$-operator pictured in Figure \ref{fig:a_z_operator}, that has Hamming weight $23$ but logical row-column weight $(1, 0)$ and would therefore be successfully corrected by the ReShape decoder.

 The next Section focuses on what happens when we cannot control the shape of the errors but we assume that the probability of a given error to occur decays exponentially in its weight.